Health in Vietnam: Dengue Fever

-Vietnam experienced a boom of dengue fever when 181,054 infection cases and 30 deaths were reported in almost localities in Hanoi and Ho Chi Minh City.
+Vietnam experienced an epidemic of dengue fever when 181,054 infection cases and 30 deaths were reported in almost localities in Hanoi and Ho Chi Minh City.
 As many as 14,079 dengue fever cases with three deaths have been reported in the first four months of 2018.
 In the first 8 months of 2019, 130,000 cases of dengue have been reported, and 16 deaths.
 The 2019 outbreak is concentrated in Ho Chi Minh City, Da Nang, Khanh Hoa, Ba Ria-Vung Tai and Binh Duong provinces.
+In 2023, Hanoi experienced up to 4 times the cases of dengue fever then in the same period of 2022.

 Pandemics

 Vietnam is located in the tropical and temperate zone and prone to zoonotic diseases.
 In recent years, the country has been affected by SARS, avian influenza A(H5N1), influenza A (H5N6), and COVID-19, although the spillovers of viruses from animals to humans is attributed to the agriculture-centered economy and animal consumption.

 In the light of COVID-19 pandemic, Vietnam was praised by the international community to have successfully contained the spread of the disease with no deaths yet as being reported by mid-April 2020.
 The Global Health Security Agenda and USAID address the disease surveillance and outbreak response in Vietnam through operational platforms and creating disease portfolios with animal origins.
 On February 1, 2020, the Vietnamese government suspended all flights to and from China in order to combat COVID-19, making it one of the first countries to enforce travel restrictions.
 The country then implemented a 21-day quarantine in Vinh Phuc province.
 Vietnam is a single-party state with a centralized government that is able to utilize its military resources in order to implement surveillance and contact tracing.
-Vietnam also the lowest COVID-19 mortality rates (As of 2021 and 2022).
+Vietnam also has the lowest COVID-19 mortality rates (As of 2021 and 2022).

+Climate change

+Illicit Drug use

+Although over the years illicit narcotics trade has decreased via application of stringent laws, the opioid epidemic such as with heroin and cocaine still remains a concern, especially with Vietnam's geographical proximity to the Golden Triangle in Southeast Asia that stretches across China, Myanmar, Thailand, Laos.
+Illicit drugs such as illegal meth use also remains a concern.
+Additionally, whilst views on the health effects on cannabis may vary, cannabis is classified as an illegal narcotic in Vietnam and concerns remain about it being associated with illegal worldwide trafficking.